akhealth/EIS-Modernization/UsabilityResearch.md

 ### Discovery Cadence

-The cadence of usability testing during each two week sprint toward completing the increment of development is as follows.
+The cadence of usability testing during a two week sprint toward completing the increment of development is as follows.
 The Product team consists of all state project management and technicians, and all contractors assisting.
-The Project Management office (PMO) consists of the team designated and working solely on the EIS-Replacement project.
+The Project Management office (PMO) consists of the team designated and working solely on the EIS-Modernization project.

 | **Week** | **Day** | **Description** | **Responsible** |
 | :---: | :---: | :--- | :---: |